Aquatic Species Restoration Plan

 Habitat Restoration Achievements

-$50.7 million has been invested in the Aquatic Species Restoration Plan, resulting in 70+ completed and active projects that restore and protect priority habitats for native aquatic species.
+$50.7 million has been invested in the Aquatic Species Restoration Program, resulting in 70+ completed and active projects that restore and protect priority habitats for native aquatic species.

 The ASRP Steering Committee hosts symposium events to share the scientific knowledge that has come from Chehalis Basin Strategy investments to better understand Basin ecosystems.
 The events offer an opportunity to provide feedback and ideas on continued ASRP development and implementation.